 We all have a list of our favorite things.
 It may not be written down anywhere, but you know the things that make you happy.

-The list holds your favorite foods, music, TV shows, movies, sex and even people in your life that you can't get enough of.
+The list holds your favorite foods, music, warm blanket, TV shows, movies, sex and even people in your life that you can't get enough of.
 This is the stuff that you really enjoy.
 It's the stuff that makes your life worth living.

 Somewhere on the list is your health and appearance.
 You know that looking and feeling great make a good life even better.